magicmarc/marks-reverie/src/content/novels/lucy-does-improv/ACT_VI_Lucy_Does_Improv.md

 The likes and comments piled.
 Joseph looked younger than ever, yet sharper, polished into a brand.

 Lucy scrolled, unsettled.
 This Joseph no longer felt like someone she could sit beside in a circle, trading lines in the silly comfort of improv.
 The easy boyishness she had once seen in him was gone—or perhaps it had never been real.
-Maybe Joseph had always been this: confident, commercial, moving forward without looking back.
+Maybe Joseph had always been this: mature, confident, moving forward without looking back.

 Nestled among the glossy reels, though, the old photos remained: the stray cat, the city streets, the suit and tie, and finally, the group photo of the Improv Club.